leonardr/olipy/README.md

 # Olipy

 Olipy is a Python library for artistic text generation.
-It includes many useful datasets and modules for creating different aesthetic effects with characters, words, and texts.
+It includes useful datasets and algorithms for using characters, words, and texts to create aesthetic effects.

 # Setup